 We’re serious about keeping our lawn care equipment simple.
 Simple to use, maintain, transport… and rent.
 The Classen brand was born for rental.
 Serious equipment made simple for every customer is our promise to our customers and you’ll enjoy the experience of renting and using Classen equipment for your lawn and turf care projects because of it.

 Classen equipment is built for heavy-duty use, with quality components, productivity features and service and maintenance ease, which make it a favorite with rental dealerships world-wide.
-And Classen equipment is designed to make the every rental customer feel like a pro, with simplified control mechanisms, clear setting and adjustment levers and folding handles for transport ease.
-Which make it a favorite with the customer too.
+Classen equipment is designed to make every rental customer feel like a pro and that’s what makes Classen a customer favorite: